jprodma/pokedex-backend/README.md

-# ribbonTest
+# pokedex-backend
-Fullstack developer assingment for Ribbon
+Nestjs backend for front end in pokedex app